-Faculty includes 16 full-time and 10 part-time teachers.
+Faculty includes 16 full-time and 10 part-time instructors.

 Your quick reference guide to learn all about Perpich.

-Perpich Arts High School is a statewide, comprehensive public school for grades 11 and 12 offering a rigorous academic program with intensive coursework focused in six arts areas: dance, literary arts, media arts (photography/video), music, theater and visual arts.
+Perpich Arts High School is a statewide, comprehensive public school for grades 11 and 12 offering a rigorous academic program with intensive coursework focused in six arts areas: dance, literary arts, media arts (photography/video), music, theater (including a musical theater track), and visual arts.
 The school’s enrollment is limited to 310 students.

 Yes.
 There is no tuition, although, there are school fees just as at other public schools.

-Funding comes from the Minnesota state legislature.
-In addition to that funding, students who live in the dormitory pay residential fees, currently $3,600.
-Cafeteria meals are available to students at a cost per meal that is currently $2.50 for breakfast, $3.50 for lunch and $3.50 for dinner.
-All students currently pay a $400 activity fee that covers field trips, speakers, visiting artists and other curriculum-related costs.
+Funding comes from the Minnesota State Legislature.
+In addition to that funding, students who live in the dormitory may have to pay a residence fee, currently $3,600.
+This is based on their permanent home address.
+Cafeteria meals are available to students at a cost per meal that is currently $3.00 for breakfast, $4.00 for lunch, and $4.00 for dinner.
+All students currently pay a $400 activity fee that covers field trips, speakers, visiting artists, and other curriculum-related costs.
 Students who drive to campus currently pay an annual $200 parking fee.
 All students accepted to Perpich who decide to attend must pay a non-refundable acceptance fee, currently $100.
 Families receive invoices for all fees paid.

 Yes, it is accredited through the North Central Association of Secondary Schools.

-Arts high school students come from around the entire state of Minnesota—70% are from the metro area and 30% are from greater Minnesota.
-Those who live more than a few miles from the Golden Valley campus have the option of staying in the residence hall on campus.
+Arts high school students come from around the entire state of Minnesota – about 70% are from the metro area and about 30% are from greater Minnesota.
+Students have the option of staying in the residence hall on campus.

 - Literary Arts